 There was a massive influx of tourists in the city resulting in heavy traffic.
-Realizing that it will be difficult for us to visit the tourist spots while commuting, we decided to walk.
+Realizing that it would be difficult for us to visit the tourist spots while commuting, we decided to walk.

 I can still remember the cool weather that day, which suited our plan.
 And based on my Swarm App, here’s our itinerary in the afternoon just after lunch.

-After dinner near Mine’s View Park, we rode a taxi back to the transient house we’re staying, since it’s more than two kilometers away and we’re already tired.
+After dinner near Mine’s View Park, we rode a taxi back to the transient house we were staying since it was more than two kilometers away and we were already tired.

 I live close to my work and the town center, so I have the advantage of mobility, and two kilometers is pretty close from my perspective.
 That’s why as long as the place I’ll go is two kilometers away, walking is my most viable option.

-I usually use Google Maps to check where I am going, how far the place is, the best route to take, and how long it will take to get there.
-If it happens to be just a little bit over two-kilometers, I take it as an extra challenge to burn more calories.
+I usually use Google Maps to check where I am going, how far the place is, the best route to take, and how long it will take.
+If it happens to be just a little bit over two kilometers, I take it as an extra challenge to burn more calories.

 What are the Advantages of the Two Kilometer Rule?

-Normal people won’t try the two-kilometer rule, but I am a distance runner, so for me, the length is quite short.
+Ordinary people won’t try the two-kilometer rule, but I am a distance runner, so the length is relatively short for me.
 It also offers the following advantages:

 1. Physical Health Benefits

 It is well established that walking is physically healthy.
-It does not matter whether you complete the popular 10,000 steps a day or barely made half.
+It does not matter whether you complete the famous 10,000 steps a day or barely make half.
 What’s important is that you move more.
-Walking 4,000 steps per day is way better than being a couch potato all day.
+Walking 4,000 steps per day is way better than being a couch potato.

-Some benefits of walking include better sleep quality, reduced risks on many forms of lifestyle diseases like cancer and diabetes, it also makes for stronger bones and muscles, etc.
+Some benefits of walking include better sleep quality and reduced risks of many forms of lifestyle diseases like cancer and diabetes.
+It also makes for stronger bones and muscles, etc.